-- 98. An NSS is mandated to produce official statistics for national development needs, but each NSS is also part of the international statistical system.
-Although the focus of the evaluation is the national level, the support to it from the global and regional levels is significant and provides a framework through which much of the development assistance is provided. - 99.
+- 99. A NSS is mandated to produce official statistics for national development needs, but each NSS is also part of the international statistical system.
+Although the focus of the evaluation is the national level, the support to it from the global and regional levels is significant and provides a framework through which much of the development assistance is provided. - 100.
 The global statistical architecture.
 At the apex of the global statistical system is the UN Statistical Commission (UNSC).
-The mandate then of the UNSC is broad and germane to the issue of national capacity-building and the role of the specialized agencies in that capacity-building.
-Specifically, the UNSC is a Functional Commission of the Economic and Social Council and assists the Council in the following areas:63 - (a) Promoting the development of national statistics and the improvement of their comparability - (b) The coordination of the statistical work of specialized agencies - (c) The development of the central statistical services of the Secretariat
+The mandate then of the UNSC is broad and germane to the issue of national capacity building and the role of the specialized agencies in that capacity building.
+Specifically, the UNSC is a Functional Commission of ECOSOC and assists the Council in the following areas:62 - (a) Promoting the development of national statistics and the improvement of their comparability; - (b) The coordination of the statistical work of specialized agencies; - (c) The development of the central statistical services of the Secretariat; - (d) Advising the organs of the United Nations on general questions relating to the collection, analysis and dissemination of statistical information; - (e) Promoting the improvement of statistics and statistical methods generally.

-61 ECOSOC Development Cooperation Forum, Monitoring and review of development cooperation to support implementation of a post-2015 development agenda, 2016 Development Cooperation Forum Policy Briefs No. 4, March 2015.
+60 Drawn from: ECOSOC Development Cooperation Forum.
+Monitoring and review of development cooperation to support implementation of a post-2015 development agenda.
+2016 Development Cooperation Forum Policy Briefs #4 (March 2015).
+61 ECOSOC Resolution 2006/6

-62 ECOSOC Resolution 2006/6.

-63 The terms of reference as set forth in Economic and Social Council resolution 1566 (L) of 3 May 1971, reaffirming its resolution 8 (I) of 16 February 1946, as amended by resolution 8 (II) of 21 June 1946.
+62 The terms of reference as set forth in Economic and Social Council resolution 1566 (L) of 3 May 1971, reaffirming its resolution 8 (I) of 16 February 1946, as amended by resolution 8 (II) of 21 June 1946.